 We are convinced that a mature Christian life flows out of the joy of the Gospel.
-If we believe that our children are accepted by God, not because of their good morals or their educational performance, but only by the free grace that is ours in Christ, then we will always resist perfectionism and instead encourage them with the joy of the Lord.
+If we believe that our children are accepted by God, not because of their good morals or their educational performance but only by the free grace that is ours in Christ, then we will always resist perfectionism and will instead encourage them with the joy of the Lord.
 Therefore, we expect the atmosphere of our school to not be one of demanding rigor and rules, but the dominant tone will be one of joy in all that God is and has done for us.

 IV.
 Hard Work and Excellence

 We are convinced that Christian schools should be an option for all Christian parents.
 We want to free parents to first ask what kind of education they want for their children before they ask whether they can afford it.
-Therefore, we are committed to providing tuition adjustment for families so that children of both wealthy and more modest families are receiving the same quality education under one roof.
+Therefore, we are committed to providing tuition assistance for families so that children of both affluent and more modest families are receiving the same quality education under one roof.

 We are convinced that Christian children should be equipped for going out into the world.
 Christian schools can often be seen as safe havens for Christian children that never actually prepare students to engage the world around them.
 In contrast, the training of our students will always have an eye toward preparing them to go out into the world as servants of Christ, doing his mission in whatever calling God has on their lives.